8 Log Cabin Garages Made From Logs and Timber

-Many people who build log cabins also like to make use of the natural surrounding materials, and there is no better complimentary material to logs, as stones.
+Many people who build log cabins also like to make use of the natural surrounding materials, and there is no better complementary material to logs, than stones.

 Using stones to build the lower level and garage of the home is a great way to distinguish it from the rest of the house.

 If you choose to design a detached garage, the next thing you will want to give your consideration to is how many floors you want.